Marohn-Group/mrfmsim-cli/README.rst

 mrfmsim-cli
 ======================

-The *mrfmsim-cli* package is part of the
+The *mrfmsim-cli* package is a part of the
 `mrfmsim project <https://marohn-group.github.io/mrfmsim-docs/>`__.
 The package is loaded as a plugin and provides quick command-line actions for the *mrfmsim* packages.